RinardNick/client_mcp/user_stories.md

 ## Epic 1: Basic LLM Chat Interaction

-### User Story 1.1: Minimal Configuration File for LLM Chat
+### ✓ ~~User Story 1.1: Minimal Configuration File for LLM Chat~~

 **Description**:
-As an engineer, I want a minimal configuration file that contains only LLM information so that we can focus on establishing LLM chat interactions before adding server functionality.
+~~As an engineer, I want a minimal configuration file that contains only LLM information so that we can focus on establishing LLM chat interactions before adding server functionality.~~

 **Acceptance Criteria**:

-- A configuration file exists (e.g., `config.json`) with the following structure:
+- ~~A configuration file exists (e.g., `config.json`) with the following structure:~~

   ```json
   {